madnuttah/unbound-docker/README.md

 Please note that this is a work of a private contributor and I'm neither affiliated with NLnet Labs or Pi-hole nor is NLnet Labs or Pi-hole involved in the development of the image.
 The marks and properties 'Unbound' and 'Pi-hole' are properties of NLnet Labs and Pi-hole respectively.
 All rights in the source codes, including logos relating to said marks and properties belong to their respective owners.

-## Supporting my work
+## Supporting our mission

 In case you would like to donate money, please rather spend it on the upstream projects this image relies on.

-If you like what I do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
+If you like what we do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
 Thank you for your support! ❤️